nemethconsulting/uw-rhs/docs/tut-add-score.md

 ## Prerequisties

 - Make sure your system is running the API server.
 See [Test your set up](test-system.md) if you need help with this.
-- Make sure you've already added your team's schedule into the Rec Hockey Service.
+- Make sure you've already added your team's schedule into the Rec Hockey Service API.
 See [Add games to your team's calendar](tut-add-games.md) for assistance.

 <a id="2"></a>
 ## Update the score using curl